Leningrad Cowboys: After Leningrad Cowboys Go America

 The band appeared in two subsequent music videos: Those Were the Days (1992) and These Boots (1993), as well as a concert film The Total Balalaika Show (1994) all directed by Kaurismäki.

 In 1994, Kaurismäki directed a sequel to Leningrad Cowboys Go America entitled Leningrad Cowboys Meet Moses.

 December 2012 saw the release of an animated Christmas video featuring Dog'Y'Dog, a dog resembling the dog from the "You're My Heart, You're My Soul" video.
 The video also featured a cover of "Christmas in Hollis" from an upcoming Leningrad Cowboys album for Christmas 2013.

 Red X-Mas was a tour of Finland by the Leningrad Cowboys and the Russian Air Force Choir from 27 November to 7 December 2013, featuring over 60 performers.

 In co-production with Anima Vitae, Leningrad cowboys were producing an animated feature Dog'y'dog featuring the half-Siberian/half-Mexican dog (from their "Christmas in Hollis" music video) traveling from Siberia to Mexico via the US.

 Dog'y'Dog also appeared in two games for iOS, Dog ' Y ' Dog Adventures and Dog ' Y ' Dog Chicky Puzzle, and in the Bonehead game for Android developed by Leningrad Cowboys Studios and Fingersoft and released 13 May 2014.

 Hiatus and comeback

-After a hiatus caused by their difficulties in replaying a loan for mobile game development from Tekes, Leningrad Cowboys Ltd Oy, the band's parent company, went into bankruptcy after being denied the eligibility of corporate restructuring.
+After a hiatus caused by their difficulties in repaying a loan for mobile game development from Tekes, Leningrad Cowboys Ltd Oy, the band's parent company, went into bankruptcy after being denied the eligibility of corporate restructuring.
 The band had planned a concert to celebrate the 30th anniversary of the Total Balalaika Show concert in 2023, but the Russian invasion of Ukraine changed plans.
 In 2025, also due to the invasion, the band changed their name to "LC Cowboys" and announced a comeback tour named Tis is tö komepäk (This is the Comeback) in late 2025 with an American choir, Harlem Angels.
-A new Christmas album with Harlem Angels, Christmas Gift, is was released digitally 7 November 2025 with vinyl and CD releases due to follow.
+A new Christmas album with Harlem Angels, Christmas Gift, was released digitally 7 November 2025 with vinyl and CD releases due to follow.